 So long as you and the recipient(s) are in the US, UK, Canada, or Mexico, you can use Alexa speakers or displays to call most non-emergency mobile or landline phones.
 On top of this, Echo Show displays support video calls through Skype, Zoom, or Amazon’s own backend.
 When taking (or making) a call through that third option, people can use the Alexa app if they don’t have a Show.

-Google Assistant is comparatively limited on smart speakers and displays, restricting calls to Google Duo, numbers in your Google Contacts, or one of a handful of carrier partnerships the company has worldwide.
+Google Assistant is comparatively limited on smart speakers and displays, restricting calls to Google Duo, numbers in your Google Contacts (if you’re in the US or Canada), or one of a handful of carrier partnerships the company has worldwide.
 On your smartphone, though, Assistant does have a party trick: Google Duplex, which in supported regions can book some reservations for you or hold your spot in an automated phone system.

 Amazon does limit which languages are officially supported in each region.
 It’s possible to go outside these boundaries, but that’s unwise, since it can disable some Alexa features.

 Depending on your region and device, Google Assistant supports English, Danish, Dutch, French, German, Hindi, Italian, Japanese, Norwegian, Korean, Spanish, Swedish, Thai, and/or Mandarin (in Taiwan).
-You can enable two languages simultaneously, but you can’t use both in the same sentence, and those device restrictions can rear their heads in odd places.
-For instance, Canadians can use a Nest Hub Max in English or French, but the same display only supports English in the US.
+You can enable two languages simultaneously, but you can’t use both in the same sentence, and those device restrictions can rear their heads arbitrarily.
+For instance, Canadians can use a Nest Hub Max in English or French, but the same display switches to English and Spanish in the US.

 Supported devices and pricing